Tropical Storm Kiko (2007): Preparations and impact

 As the storm neared land, a ridge over Mexico prevented Kiko from coming ashore, resulting in far less damage than forecast.
 As Kiko traveled parallel to the coast, heavy rain affected the region for two days.
 In Kiko's rough seas off the coast of Mexico, a ship capsized with twenty-five passengers and crew.
 Continued effects from Kiko hampered rescue efforts, forcing officials to call off the rescue attempt.
 Authorities searched the beaches of San Francisco Ixhuatán and San Francisco del Mar for any signs of the ship.
 Only two people survived; fifteen bodies were recovered, and nine passengers were never found.

+Kiko's remnants caused intense flash flooding in California.
+Damage from this totaled to USD$1.08 million (2007 USD).